-Editor’s Note: Jim‘s last post for The Third City was Brief Encounter…
+Editor’s Note: Jim‘s last post for The third City was Happy Hunting…

 |Leave a comment|

 I didn’t expect to be on one, but I am.
 If I had known, I’d have better equipped myself.
 I’d have secured a pith helmet, safari shirt with matching shorts and a rifle as well as a faithful companion and guide who would call me B’wana.

 I daresay that those items would have been easier to procure than the item I am hunting for, which is…shoe laces.